 Insomnia and oversleeping can be signs and causes of depression.
-By maintaining a regular sleep routine—getting up and going to bed approximately the same time everyday—you can improve your health and mood this fall and help prevent the winter blues before they start.
+By maintaining a regular sleep routine—getting up and going to bed at approximately the same time everyday—you can improve your health and mood this fall and help prevent the winter blues before they start.

 Break away from your normal routine every now and then with a new hobby.
 Learn to crochet, take a sewing class, try a new recipe.
 Keep the mind active and stimulated during those cold fall days.

-Research shows Vitamin D deficiency is tied to seasonal affective disorder.
-Increase your Vitamin D intake with foods such as fatty fish, egg yolks, and milk.
-Or ask your doctor about taking a Vitamin D supplement.
+Research shows vitamin D deficiency is tied to seasonal affective disorder.
+Increase your vitamin D intake with foods such as fatty fish, egg yolks, and milk.
+Or ask your doctor about taking a vitamin D supplement.